PewDiePie: Censorship

 In April 2019, "Congratulations" and "Bitch Lasagna" were banned in India when the Delhi High Court granted an injunction in favor of T-Series.
 The complaint against Kjellberg allegedly stated that his songs were "defamatory, disparaging, insulting, and offensive," and noted that comments on the videos were "abusive, vulgar, and also racist in nature."
 Although both parties came to a settlement later in the year, Kjellberg's videos remain blocked in India.

 On 16 October 2019, Kjellberg uploaded an episode of his Meme Review series, in which he reacted to memes about the 2019–20 Hong Kong protests.
-The video also featured his commentary on the China–NBA issue and the Blitzchung controversy, as well as memes comparing Chinese Communist Party general secretary Xi Jinping to Winnie-the-Pooh.
+The video also featured his commentary on the then recent China–NBA and Blitzchung controversies, as well as memes comparing Chinese Communist Party general secretary Xi Jinping to Winnie-the-Pooh.
 As a result, Kjellberg's channel and content were reportedly censored in China.
+Kjellberg stated that content related to him on other websites, such as Reddit, had also been blocked.
 The BBC wrote that instead of a complete ban, only "some content related to the YouTuber has indeed been made inaccessible online," and that "there is no evidence to suggest this was done on the orders of the government."
 The BBC suggested that Baidu seemingly removed PewDiePie-related messages on a forum out of caution, but that "a [Baidu] search for his name still returns more than eight million results."
 Vox wrote that "access to reposted PewDiePie videos and music" appeared to be available to some regional users.

 According to Business Insider, "For years, critics of Pewds have been campaigning for YouTube to bar him from the platform to no avail."